tanij/dt-exercises/_instructions_mooc/01-welcome/course-logistics.md

 Before the corse starts, we wanted to take a few minutes to introduce ourselves.
 You can watch this informal video on Vimeo: [Informal staff introductions][video-staff-intro].

 Each of us will lead one or more learning modules.
-The lead-instructor will always be the go-to person for addressing questions.
+The lead instructor will always be the go-to person for addressing questions.

 Additionally, Andrea Daniele will be responsible of supporting software challenges, and Jacopo hardware related ones.
 You can learn how to get help [here][sec:how-to-help]